alphagov/verify-proxy-node/doc/errors.md

     SessionRedisCodec#decodeValue(ByteBuffer bytes) as RedisSerializationException
     SessionRedisCodec#encodeValue(ByteBuffer bytes) as RedisSerializationException

+    Metadata#getAssertionConsumerServiceLocation(String entityId, MetadataResolver metadataResolver) as:
+        new ConnectorMetadataException("Unable to load 'Location' for 'AssertionConsumerService' from Connector Metadata for entityId: " + entityId);

+    Metadata#getCredential(UsageType, String entityId, QName) as:
+        new InvalidMetadataException(String.format("Unable to resolve metadata credentials from Connector Metadata with entityID %s", entityId), ex);
+        if metadataCredentialResolver.resolveSingle(criteria) throws a ResolverException.

+    Metadata#getCredential(UsageType, String entityId, QName) as:
+        throw new MissingMetadataException(String.format("Missing %s certificate from Connector Metadata with entityID %s", usageType, entityId));

+    SamlObjectMarshaller

     Anything that isn't mapped by anything else.
 This is for when something really did go wrong!